 “They take the “rock of offense” into their own hands–––perhaps, a bit too literally.
 Twirling it around their head as each sinner takes one step closer and closer.”

-Notwithstanding that this self-justified exodus reveals an innate desire to sever interpersonal relationship from objective morality by putting our self on top of the food chain and personifying the Church to bear the brunt of our bestial tendencies, we also get caught red-handed writing a new metanarrative, one that over-generalizes the global Church into a black-and-white systemic lump of bigotry and mischaracterizes all local churches under one roof as equal partakers in “judging”.
+Notwithstanding that this self-justified exodus reveals an innate desire to sever interpersonal relationship from objective morality by putting our self on top of the food chain and personifying the Church to bear the brunt of our bestial tendencies, but in so doing we also get caught red-handed writing a new metanarrative, one that over-generalizes the global Church into a black-and-white systemic lump of bigotry and mischaracterizes all local churches under one roof as equal partakers in “judging”.
 In short, we self-victimize and then heroize the victim.

 And, I’m sure, I sound a bit “judgy” too.
 Rest assured, this is not so–––maybe a bit cheeky.
 After all, if one judges the Church for judging, what is the issue?
 Even if our moral standards are grounded in social contracts, moral judgment is being had by both parties.
 How, then, is judging wrong?
 But, suppose hypocrisy is negotiable (or indiscernible), we would still be guilty of a logical contradiction.
 Are we not to ever draw conclusions again?
 The answer goes without saying.